HospitalRun/hospitalrun.io/README.md

-# hospitalrun.github.io
-HospitalRun website
+# HospitalRun website

-To run our the jekyll theme locally, navigate to the theme directory from your PC and run `bundle install` command in git client app. to install the dependencies, then run `bundle exec jekyll` serve to start the Jekyll server.
+To run website locally, run `bundle install` to install the dependencies, then run `bundle exec jekyll serve` to start the Jekyll server.